helmedeiros/blog/content/en/posts/2022-06-01-why-we-stayed-remote-first.md

 ---
 title: Why We Stayed Remote-First—Even When the Office Reopened
 categories:
   - Leadership
 date: 2022-06-01
+description:
-description: The conscious decision to maintain remote-first practices when the office reopened, avoiding the hybrid trap and preserving what worked.
+  The conscious decision to maintain remote-first practices when the office reopened, avoiding the hybrid trap and preserving what worked.
 tags:
   - remote-first
   - hybrid
   - post-pandemic
   - async
   - team-practices
 series:
   - Remote-First Work
 series_order: 3
-subtitle: Strategies for remote work and distributed teams
+subtitle: Navigate the hybrid trap and preserve what works—designing systems for distributed-first collaboration even when the office reopens
 ---

 ## The Office Lights Came Back On